-WCCTV has worked with local authorities seeking to combat fly-tipping for over 20 years, and below, we use our unrivalled knowledge to explore the impact of this crime and ways it can be reduced.
+Having worked with Local Authorities seeking to combat fly-tipping for over 20-years, we have utilised our unrivalled knowledge to explore the impact of this crime and ways it can be reduced.

 What Is Fly-Tipping?